Minor Rooster. 8x6, oil on linen mounted on panel. 2017

 I picked out the few features that seemed important—the edge of the wing, the tail feathers, and so on.
 I emphasized those in thick strokes of paint.
 To finish, I added a few flecks of blue and red paint.

-It's the few crisp painting knife strokes that give the image density and make some parts of it jump out.
+It's the few crisp painting knife strokes that give density to the image and make some parts jump out.
 Without them, the picture would be bland and formless.

-Next time you get stuck with a failure, why not have a go at turning it into an abstract piece?
+Next time you get stuck with a failure, why not have a go at turning it into an abstract?